 -

 Don't be afraid to venture off the beaten path and explore lesser-known neighborhoods.
-These hidden gems often offer a more authentic and local experience.
+Still, these hidden gems often offer a more authentic and local experience.
 Consider taking a guided tour of a specific neighborhood to learn about its history and culture.
 Also, check out local events and festivals, which are a great way to immerse yourself in the community.

 -